What's the latest on European travel restrictions?

 - The first case of COVID-19 in Serbia was reported on 6 March 2020.
 The Government website reports that the situation is currently stable.

-- Until 10 January, all arrivals to Serbia must provide a negative PCR test result to be allowed entry.
+- All arrivals to Serbia must provide a negative PCR test performed no more than 48 hours before departure to be allowed entry.
 You may also be subject to a 10-day quarantine.

 - The usual COVID-19 safety measures apply once you’re there.